bobbingwide/oik-user/readme.txt

 oik-user is dependent upon oik base plugin v2.0-alpha

 == Changelog ==
+= 0.8.0 =
+* Changed: Improved the display of userref form fields,[github bobbingwide oik-user issues 7]
+* Changed: Updated PHPUnit tests for PHPUnit 8
+* Tested: With WordPress 5.6 and WordPress Multi Site
+* Tested: With PHP 7.4
+* Tested: With PHPUnit 8

 = 0.7.0 =
 * Changed: Enable the follow_me virtual field access to the author's user ID when user='', [github bobbingwide oik-user issue 3]
 * Fixed: Trim the user parameter when the post's author is needed,[github bobbingwide oik-user issue 3]